-Pont-Aven’s costume is considered as one of the most beautiful of Brittany.
+The folk costume of Pont-Aven is considered as one of the most beautiful of Brittany.
 Its headdress is known all over the world thanks to Gauguin and his friends.
-The ceremonial costume is very colourful, has a very large pleated collar and lace handles on its headdress.
+The ceremonial costume is very colourful with a very large pleated collar and lace handles on its headdress.

 Women’s ceremonial costume consists of a long outfit with large sleeves and a cardigan, a bodice, a skirt and a coloured apron.
 The velvet fabric can also be brightened up with braids and coloured chenille yarns, embroidered with multicoloured or beaded threads.
 A wide pleated collar and a lace headdress complete the outfit.

 Men’s costume is also enhanced with bright coloured embroideries.